kimyen/kimyen.github.io-old/_posts/2018-03-05-passing-params-between-jenkins-jobs.md

 With that said, I cannot calculate version number with my algorithm and pass it along to a downstream job.
 Instead, I passed the infomation that requires to calculate the version number from the starting job to the last job.

-Now, you may said that's a lot of dupplicated code I have there to execute the algorithm over and over again.
+Now, you may say, that's a lot of dupplicated code to execute the algorithm over and over again.
 When I need to make changes to that code, I will forget to change all the places.
 Here is the solution for that: use git raw file.
 You can write your code once, push it to Github.
 Then you can use curl to get that code.
 I do this for big chunk of code, but not small and simple code.
 It's not about being lazy, it's about efficiency.
 Reading/ downloading data over the network is always the bottle neck.
 If the code was one line of bash script, I would just copy and past it from one job to another job.

 ### Notes about constants